MinaAlmasi/aarhus-rentmapper/README.md

 <hr>

 This repository contains the code used to design and deploy the tool ```Aarhus RentMapper``` along with the geospatial analysis used within it.

-The tool can be accessed from the link below:
+The tool can be accessed from the link below (NB. optimized for computer browser only!):

 <p align="center">
   <a href="https://aarhus-rentmap.streamlit.app/">https://aarhus-rentmap.streamlit.app/</a>